MichaelYagi/Grapher/README.md

 That's it!
 The app will be running at http://localhost:3000

 ## 📋 What this command does:
-- Installs dependencies automatically (system-wide if needed)
+- Installs dependencies automatically (handles managed environments)
-- Starts the server immediately
+- Starts server immediately
-- Works even in managed environments
+- Works in any Python environment (Linux, Mac, Windows)

+**Note**: If you see "externally-managed-environment" message, that's normal!
+The script handles it automatically.

 ### If you want virtual environment (optional):
 ```bash